Daviedavie100/Investigating_dataset_project/README.md

 ## Project Details

-For the final project, you will conduct your own data analysis and create a file to share that documents your findings.
-You should start by taking a look at your dataset and brainstorming what questions you could answer using it.
-Then you should use pandas and NumPy to answer the questions you are most interested in, and create a report sharing the answers.
-You will not be required to use inferential statistics or machine learning to complete this project, but you should make it clear in your communications that your findings are tentative.
-This project is open-ended in that we are not looking for one right answer.
+The project involves conducting data analysis; data gathering, data cleaning, data visualization as well as sharing the findings.

+I'll start by assessing the dataset, and brainstorming appropriate questions could be answered using it.

+Then I'll use pandas and NumPy to answer the questions and create a report sharing the answers.

 ## Dataset Description